jim-easterbrook/Photini/src/doc/manual/tags.rst

 These tags are read if present, but are only written if the file format doesn't support Exif, e.g. an XMP sidecar.

 =====================  ========  ================================  ==================
-Photini field          Exif tag  XMP tag                           IPTC tag
+Photini field          Exif tag  XMP tag                           IPTC-IIM tag
 =====================  ========  ================================  ==================
 Orientation                      Xmp.tiff.Orientation
 Lens maker name                  Xmp.exifEX.LensMake